gundam-organization/gundam/README.md

 [xsllhFitter](https://gitlab.com/cuddandr/xsLLhFitter), in the context of the Upgrade of ND280 for the T2K neutrino experiment.

-The main framework offers a code structure which is capable of  handling parameters/errors propagation on a model and compare to experimental data.
-As an example, GUNDAM includes a likelihood-based fitter which was initially designed  to reproduce T2K's BANFF fit as a proof of concept.

 The applications are intended to be fully configurable with a set of YAML/JSON files, as the philosophy of this project is to avoid users having to put their hands into the code for each study.
 A lot of time and efforts are usually invested by various working groups